- Bactrim®(as a combination product containing Sulfamethoxazole, Trimethoprim)

 Before taking co-trimoxazole,

-- tell your doctor and pharmacist if you are allergic to co-trimoxazole, diuretics ('water pills'), oral diabetes medications, any sulfa drug, or any other drugs.
+- tell your doctor and pharmacist if you are allergic to co-trimoxazole, any other medications, or any ingredients in co-trimoxazole tablets and suspension.
+Ask your pharmacist for a list of ingredients.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while taking co-trimoxazole, call your doctor.
+If you become pregnant while taking co-trimoxazole, call your doctor immediately.
+Co-trimoxazole can harm the fetus.

 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Co-trimoxazole may make your skin sensitive to sunlight.